Spare Parts Inventory Management Is a Complex Topic

 Spare parts inventory management involves many participants from different parts of the company.
 The lack of communication between them may result in information gaps filled with uncertainty on major points as availability, stock outs, logistics and many more.
 Very often the current stock status is managed via an ERP, from which most likely only the purchasing department is able to extract and analyze some data.

-Furthermore, spare parts are components that carry specific characteristics.
+Furthermore, these components carry specific characteristics.
 Some of them are frequently used and should be renewed often, others can be employed for a longer time, but if they break they have to be replaced in a very short time.
 So, how to know then what spare parts quantity will suit plant’s needs?
-And when is the right moment to order which spare part?
+And when is the right moment to order which part?
 It complicates even more the already difficult to achieve balance between costs and service quality.

-For a maintenance department, bad spare parts management can result in additional costs on purchasing spare parts in the last moment to prevent profit-inhibiting downtime and loss of productions.
+For a maintenance department, a bad management can result in additional costs on purchasing parts in the last moment to prevent profit-inhibiting downtime and loss of productions.
 To streamline this process and turn it into a smoothly running system you can simply plan it in Mobility Work CMMS.

-Integrating your spare parts inventory into Mobility Work will help your maintenance team to easier carry out the Japanese-based “5S” methodology for lean manufacturing.
+Integrating your inventory into Mobility Work CMMS software will help your maintenance team to easier carry out the Japanese-based “5S” methodology for lean manufacturing.
 The main objectives of Mobility Work are:

 - To remove the duplicate references for a same spare part;

 - To minimize surplus stock;